Use the Key Management Interoperability Protocol (KMIP)¶

 TLS verification¶

 Both tls_peer_verification and tls_hostname_verification default to false for backward compatibility.
 Enable both options in production deployments.
-The server then rejects KMIP endpoints that present an untrusted or mismatched certificate.
+The KMIP keyring backend then rejects connections to KMIP servers that present an untrusted or mismatched certificate.

-To use peer verification, set server_ca to reference the certificate authority that signed the KMIP server certificate.
-To use hostname verification, set server_addr to a value that matches the SAN or CN in the KMIP server certificate.
+To enable peer verification, set server_ca to the certificate authority that signed the KMIP server certificate.
+To enable hostname verification, set server_addr to match the SAN or CN of the KMIP server certificate.

-The KMIP keyring backend loads only KMIP objects in the ACTIVE state.
-Loaded objects include symmetric keys and secret data.
-The backend ignores objects in the PRE_ACTIVE, DEACTIVATED, COMPROMISED, or DESTROYED state.
-The backend activates each key or secret automatically when the backend registers the object.
+The KMIP keyring backend loads only objects in the ACTIVE state.
+Loadable objects include symmetric keys and secret data.
+The backend ignores objects in the PRE_ACTIVE, DEACTIVATED, COMPROMISED, or DESTROYED states.
+The backend activates each key or secret during registration.

 Important